SergioPMz/SergioPMz/README.md

   A simple implementation of a chess game built entirely in Java.
 I did this project this summer purely to practice my programming skills.

 - 📱 [**Calculator**](https://github.com/SergioPMz/AndroidStudio-Calculator)
-  A calculator developed in android studio.
+  A calculator developed in Android Studio.

 ## 🌱 What I'm Learning